Wheat hits 3-1/2-year low on export competition; soy, corn follow

-CHICAGO, March 6 (Reuters) - Benchmark Chicago wheat futures tumbled to their lowest point in more than three years on Wednesday as an Algerian import tender this week highlighted stiff global export competition from Black Sea grain supplies, traders said.
+CHICAGO, March 6 (Reuters) - Benchmark Chicago wheat futures tumbled to their lowest point in more than three years on Wednesday as low prices in an Algerian import tender this week highlighted stiff global export competition from Black Sea grain supplies, traders said.

-Soybean futures also declined while corn was mixed in choppy trade.
+Soybean futures also declined while corn drifted upward in choppy trade.
 Both markets continue to hover above three-year lows set last week.

 Wheat set the tone after Algeria purchased at least 870,000 metric tons on Tuesday, mostly believed to be cheap wheat produced in the Black Sea region.